maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 Whilst this is technically true in my view this masks the true understanding which is fairly natural.

 Recall our goal is to weight each word in the sentence according to how important it is in determining the sentiment.
-Well, if this is the case it would be nice to have a tensor that is of shape $(\text{bs}, \text{max_len})$ in order to weight each word in the sentence.
+Well, if this is the case it would be nice to have a tensor that is of shape (`bs`, `max_len`) in order to weight each word in the sentence.
 In other words, for each of the 32 sentences in our mini-batch we wish to obtain a vector which weights how much importance each of the 70 words contributes towards determining sentiment.

-To do this we need to perform some opThis requires the above reading to have been doneeration that can get us to a tensor of the shape we want: $(\text{bs}, \text{max_len})$ - there are many ways to do this but we will focus on a way which uses the information we have to hand from our input tensor $x$.
+To do this we need to perform some operation that can get us to a tensor of the shape we want: (`bs`, `max_len`) - there are many ways to do this but we will focus on a way which uses the information we have to hand from our input tensor $x$.
 As Montell Jordan said, [this is how we do it](https://www.youtube.com/watch?v=0hiUuL5uTKc):

 <p align="center">
     <img src="/assets/img/attention_reshape_weight.png" alt="Image" width="600" height="400" />